Blending essential oils based on aromas

 - Rosemary ct Camphor Oil

-Base note oils provide a deep, warm, grounded quality to your blend.
+Base note essential oils provide a deep, warm, grounded quality to your blend.
 They function as fixatives by reducing the evaporation of the top notes.

 Base notes add intensity to a blend and often have an earthy aroma.
 The aroma rises slowly to your nose unlike top notes, which penetrate quickly.